ThomasAFink/trading-profit-loss-diagram-and-simple-trading-probabilities/README.md

 Quick and easy calculation for profit loss of your trades over time using Python.
 Track your performance in trading with these simple distributions and probabilities of your trades.

 ### Part 2.
 Stock Market Data
-Some basic mean reversion problability calculations to get you started.
+Some basic mean reversion problability calculations to get you started using the $SPY ETF.

 ## Prerequisites